What is Build Gear?

 How to build stuff?

-Build Gear makes building a basic filesystem for eg. the Beaglebone Black as easy as:
+Build Gear makes building a basic filesystem for eg. the Hummingboard as easy as:

 This will make Build Gear automatically download the source code of all